 A full closing occurs when conditions warrant cancellation of classes and closing of administrative offices and academic departments, except those providing essential services.
-Non-essential employees are not required to report to work, but are compensated for the full workday.
+Non-essential employees need not to report to work, but are compensated for the full workday.
 Essential employees are required to report to work and are compensated for time worked.